OWASP/www-board-candidates/grant_ongers.md

 ```
 Mostly the two points mentioned above:
 - I want to get developers to join us as members; and
-- I want to get more coprorate sponsors contributing directly to projects through grants
+- I want to get more corporate sponsors contributing directly to projects through grants
 ```

 ```